 The effects of abuse have many tentacles of pain and harm.
 One of them is its ability to rob a person of their voice.
 An individual can be articulate and well-versed in a wealth of subjects, but the trauma and violence of abuse will sometimes render its victim speechless; not for a lack of ability, but because the depth, width, and breadth of what has been stolen is inexplicable.
 It is inarticulable.

 Shame is undoubtedly another of its tentacles.
 Brother Adam and Sister Eve taught us that with shame comes the instinct to hide, to cover up so that truth is never spoken, and the weight of the lie that shame tells is left to fester in our souls.
 There, it does its greatest harm.
-The weight of it becomes heavier as time passes.
+The weight of shame becomes heavier as time passes.
 Meanwhile, the one who has been silenced is split apart, one side managing to look the part of a functioning, sometimes highly functioning, individual.
-The other side is slowly self-destructing, starved of the healing medicine of truth and restoration.
+The other side is slowly self-destructing, The other side is slowly self-destructing, starved of the healing medicine of God’s truth and the restoration He offers us through Christ.

 The fear of not being believed is the enduring curse from an evil manipulation of power.
-Generation after generation, it silences our soul’s greatest cry for help, as our ownership of the basic right to be heard is paralyzed.
+Generation after generation, this fear is often passed down.
+It silences our soul’s greatest cry for help, as our ownership of the basic right to be heard is undermined and paralyzed.
 When it comes to abuse, the ignorant and unsympathetic resolve of lesser and fallen angels has birthed a culture where lies seem to breathe, and truth is suffocated.
 Let’s pray the tide is turning.
+Let’s pray that we all rise up with the strength to move with that tide and help it along.

 1John 4:18(NLT) tells us, “Such love has no fear, because perfect love expels all fear.
 If we are afraid, it is for fear of punishment, and this shows that we have not fully experienced his perfect love.”
 The love of God demonstrated through the life, ministry, sacrifice, and resurrection of Christ, expels ALL fear.
 In other words, God’s love obliterates fear!
 This is the liberty blockbuster, and the enemy uses every tactic to keep it from falling upon our ears.
 We don’t speak the truth of what we’ve been through because we fear the punishment.
 We’ve seen others punished, and to us the risk seems too great.
 Exactly the opposite is true.
 The greatest risk and harm to ourselves is that of not speaking our truth, of not ridding our souls of their burdens and giving our Master Jesus the load.